jgddesigns/stateshaper/QUICK_START.md

 from .run import RunEngine

 # data (REQUIRED) - the input data. must be in a format listed in the 'example_data' directory
+# seed (optional) - After the first time the engine is ran.
+Use a seed value to recreate the same output.
+All other parameters (except token count) must be matching.
+Included in the seed or otherwise.
 # token_count (default=10) - The desired size of the list containing your input terms.
 # initial_state (default=[66, 67, 54, 3, 34]) - The original starting values to base the chain on.
 # constants (optional) - Only change this for custom morphing equations.